-Nectar's mission is to ensure the health of honey Nector is inission is to create apply the right care bees by helping beekeepers apply the right care at the right time through bee-friendly and human technology.
+Nectar's mission is to ensure the health of honey bees by helping beekeepers apply the right care at the right time through bee-friendly and human technology.

-Motorleaf's Al services provide automated harvest yield forecasts preventing harvest loss and optimizing growing conditions.
+Motorleaf's AI services provide automated harvest yield forecasts preventing harvest loss and optimizing growing conditions.